rodrigarc/scifer/README.md

 BiocManager::install(c("DECIPHER","sangerseqR","ape", "BiocStyle"), force = TRUE)

 ```
-`scifer` with `ìgblast` functionality is currently available for macOSX-64 and windows platforms.
+`scifer` with `ìgblast` functionality is currently available for MacOS-64 and windows platforms.

-Windows
+### Windows

 In order to enable `ìgblast` on windows the user must first download and run `ncbi-igblast-1.22.0-win64.exe` from the NCBI igblast website [here](https://ftp.ncbi.nih.gov/blast/executables/igblast/release/LATEST/).
 Do not change the default installation location.
 If R-studio is open, please restart R-studio for the changes to take effect.

-MacOSX-ARM64
+### MacOS-arm64 (M1/M2/M3 - Apple silicon processors)

-`igblast` functionality is not currently available for macOSX-arm64 platforms through `bioconda`.
-However, `scifer` can still use the function `igblast()` on macOSX-arm64 platforms by using the following steps:
+`igblast` functionality is not currently available for MacOS-arm64 platforms through `bioconda`.
+However, `scifer` can still use the function `igblast()` on MacOS-arm64 platforms by using the following steps:

 1. Download version R-4.2.3 from CRAN: [here](https://cran.r-project.org/bin/macosx/base/R-4.2.3.pkg).
-Installing this version of R will allow `scifer` to use the `igblast()` function on macOSX-arm64 platforms once installed and should automatically become the default version of R when opening R-studio.
+Installing this version of R will allow `scifer` to use the `igblast()` function on MacOS-arm64 platforms once installed and should automatically become the default version of R when opening R-studio.

 2. Download and install the following packages before installing `scifer`:
 ```r